top of page

 15 Things to Do in Los Angeles

 Los Angeles is probably among the most iconic, if not the most iconic city of the United States.
 Historically known for its cinema industry, it has since diversified to become a worldwide destination visited by millions.
 And if you are reading this, you are likely among them.
 So what are the best things to do in Los Angeles?
-Here is a list of 15 activities.
+Here is a list of 15 activities that will help you discover Los Angeles.

 Griffith Observatory (R)